canonical/kafka-operator/docs/tutorial/t-create-client-credentials.md

 This includes SASL authentication through SSL, which requires:

-1. For SSL the client needs to trust the server certificates.
+1. For SSL, the client needs to trust the server certificates.
-2. For SASL an username and password credential are required.
+2. For SASL, username and password credentials are required.

-To create new users we are going to a SASL_SSL user admin credentials that are stored inside the Kafka server
+To create new users we are going to use `SASL_SSL` user admin credentials that are stored inside the Kafka server for administrators.

 ```bash
 # ---------- Option A: SASL_SSL